Arrest made in fatal shooting of Officer Richard Mendez inside Philadelphia airport parking garage

 Interim 1st Deputy Commissioner Frank Vanore said Martinez Fernandez is believed to have participated in a vehicle theft and in the fatal shooting of Philadelphia Police Officer Richard Mendez.

-Martinez Fernandez is believed to be one of four individuals involved in the incident.
+Investigators said Martinez Hernandez along with three others are responsible, including 18-year-old Jesus Duran.
 Vanore said it is believed one of those accomplices is responsible for firing a firearm that struck two Philadelphia officers.

 Investigators are still working to obtain more evidence on the additional individuals.
 The reward leading to an arrest and conviction has increased to $237,400.